By David Tomas, on 23 April 2021

-- When creating a social media campaign with the goal of achieving maximum visibility on Facebook and Twitter, you should work with distinctive images, strong contrasts and striking colors, such as orange, yellow or red.
+- When creating a social media campaign with the goal of achieving maximum visibility on Facebook and Twitter, work with distinctive images, strong contrasts and striking colors, such as orange, yellow or red.
 These can be very different to the often blue and white environments of the various platforms.

 - Be sure also not to overuse filters that will diminish the intensity and presence.